scottvieira/Documentation/source/organizations.md

 The Admin page is where you can manage the module's user privileges as well as edit the values for organization role, contact role, alias type, external login type, and issue type.

 #####Adding New Users####
-The ‘add new user’ link on the Admin page opens the following window.
+The *add new user* link on the Admin page opens the following window.
 ![Screen shot for adding new user](img/organizations/organizationsAddNewUser.png)

-If you utilize your institution's existing authentication system, the ‘Login ID’ would be the user’s campus ID.
+If you utilize your institution's existing authentication system, the *Login ID* would be the user’s campus ID.

 All valid users are given view only access when logged into CORAL Organizations unless they have specifically been granted additional privileges.
 You only need to add specific user accounts for personnel that need more than view only privileges.
 The available privileges are: